Food Safety

 FDA’s Leadership Shake-Up and New Resources

-Mr. Prater took the stage first, sending regards from Kyle Diamantas, J.D., FDA’s new Acting Commissioner, mentioning the leadership change that happened at the agency earlier this week.
+Dr. Prater took the stage first, sending regards from Kyle Diamantas, J.D., FDA’s new Acting Commissioner, mentioning the leadership change that happened at the agency earlier this week.
 Mr. Diamantas was FDA’s Deputy Commissioner for Human Foods just before assuming the Acting Commissioner role due to the departure of the previous Commissioner, Marty Makary, M.D.
+(Update: Dr. Prater has since been named as FDA's next Deputy Commissioner for Human Foods).

-Directing attendees to new resources released by the agency on Wednesday, Mr. Prater encouraged the use of root cause analyses (RCAs) and industry collaboration on the development of food safety best practices.
+Directing attendees to new resources released by the agency on Wednesday, Dr. Prater encouraged the use of root cause analyses (RCAs) and industry collaboration on the development of food safety best practices.

 USDA-FSIS Priority Pathogens: Salmonella and Listeria